Ostrzyca, West Pomeranian Voivodeship

-Ostrzyca (Bernhagen) is a village in the administrative district of Gmina Nowogard, within Goleniów County, West Pomeranian Voivodeship, in north-western Poland.
+Ostrzyca (Bernhagen) is a village in the administrative district of Gmina Nowogard, within Goleniów County, West Pomeranian Voivodeship, in northwestern Poland.
 It lies approximately 8 km south-east of Nowogard, 26 km east of Goleniów, and 46 km north-east of the regional capital Szczecin.

 For the history of the region, see history of Pomerania.

 The village has a population of 350.